jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/treacherous-poodle/index.md

 clients, unbeknown to an "auditor" in black robes - aka Poodle - paying attention to this situation.
-One day the "auditor" undercover, tells the vendor he will only offer gas with less octanage, thus his pipes should met certain old requeriments, ignorant of the situation he downgrades it’s pipes standards until the "auditor" agrees on it.\
+One day the "auditor" undercover, tells the vendor he will only offer gas with less octanage, thus his pipes should met certain old requirements, ignorant of the situation he downgrades it’s pipes standards until the "auditor" agrees on it.\
 Next day, the "auditor" goes to the station, disguised as a client and ask the vendor to refill his car, next he reveals himself telling the